The562’s standings, schedule, and rankings stories are sponsored by International City Plumbers.

 The trick with the new system is that divisions are decided at the end of the year, with a team’s CalPreps ranking used to determine which division they’re in.
-Those rankings go up and down each year, so we’re aiming to help keep you updated on where a team’s fortunes currently lie on a week by week basis.
+Those rankings go up and down each week via CalPreps’ computer formula, so consider this a snapshot after the first third of the season to see where a team’s fortunes currently lie.

 No team will know what playoff division they’re going to be in until that last day of the year–but following the rankings gives a good ballpark.
 This is not an exact science since not every team in the rankings makes the playoffs, and there’s no set number of teams in Division 1–if it’s a four team bracket versus an eight team bracket that will change how many teams are taken off the top before the 16-team brackets Division 2-14 are assembled.

-We’ll go off a 10-team Division 1, which is how many teams made that bracket last year.
-Remember the top three Moore League teams qualify for the playoffs, while anyone else has to apply for an at-large.
+These projections go off a 10-team Division 1, which is how many teams made that bracket last year.
+The top three Moore League teams qualify for the playoffs, while anyone else has to apply for an at-large.
 St. Anthony is in the Del Rey League, where they’d need to finish in the top two to get an automatic qualifier for the playoffs.

 A final reminder that these are not our rankings but the rankings taken from CalPreps.com’s power rankings–these are the numbers used to assemble CIF-SS playoff Divisions at the end of the year.
 You can see the whole list here.

 Remember, these numbers will go up and down a lot this year–wins will move them up, losses will move them down.
 We’ll keep you updated and break down what the weekly changes mean.